 Can I turn my pool pump off at night?

 In many places, the cost of electricity is supplied at a cheaper rate at night than during the day.
-So running the pump at night can reduce the costs of running the pool.
+So running the pump at night can reduce the pool costs.
 But there is more to this than pure economics, so consider these factors:

-• A pool is generally most vulnerable to attacks by algae during the day as it needs light to grow.
-Only running a pool at night increases the risk of algae.
-So ideally, you want the chlorine circulating at a time when the algae are most active – so during the day.
+- A pool is generally most vulnerable to attacks by algae during the day, as algae need light to grow.
+Running a pool only at night increases the risk of algae.
+So, ideally, you want the chlorine circulating during the day when the algae are most active.

-• Your pool will get most of its use during the day, so you need the pump running to keep the pool clean while it is being used and for the chlorine to do its job properly.
+- Your pool is most used during the day, so the pump needs to be running to keep it clean and the chlorine working properly.

-• If you have solar heating that requires water to flow through it to absorb the sun’s heat, then obviously, running the pump only at night will not heat the pool up.
+- If you have solar heating that requires water to flow through it to absorb the sun’s heat, then obviously, running the pump only at night will not heat the pool.

 Also read: Best time to run pool pump